Enhancement of the screening effect in semiconductor detectors in the presence of the neutrino magnetic moment

-In a crystalline solid, the correlation function is expressed in the reciprocal space periodically and connected to the microscopic dielectric matrix due to the translation symmetry of the crystal lattice.
-As a result, the transferred momentum $\bm{Q}$ can be split into a reduced momentum $\bm{q}$ in 1BZ and a reciprocal momentum $\bm{G}$.
-Therefore, with above discussion, the cross section of E$\nu$ES for the homogeneous electron gas in Eq.~\ref{CS_EnES_HEG} can be extended to the case in the crystalline solid as
+In a crystalline solid, the correlation function is expressed in the reciprocal space periodically and connected to the microscopic dielectric matrix due to the translational symmetry of the crystal lattice.
+As a result, the transferred momentum $\bm{Q}$ can be split into a reduced momentum $\bm{q}$ in 1 Brillouin Zone (BZ) and a reciprocal momentum $\bm{G}$.
+Therefore, with above discussion, the cross section of E$\nu$ES for the HEG in Eq.(\ref{CS_EnES_HEG}) can be extended to the case in the crystalline solid as

 where $\Omega$ is the volume of a cell of the target crystal.
 In above calculation, we take LFEs into consideration and express the microscopic dielectric matrix element Im$[-\epsilon_{\bm{G},\bm{G}^\prime}^{-1}(\boldsymbol{q},\omega)]$ approximately as its diagonal components Im$[-\epsilon_{\bm{G},\bm{G}}^{-1}(\boldsymbol{q},\omega)]$, which is averaged over $\bm{q}$ and $\bm{G}$.
 For a target with $N_{\rm{cell}}$ crystal cells exposed to a neutrino flux $\Phi(E_{\nu})$, the excitation rate can be written as